Bass and Chords

 How to Practice

-- 2Use fingers (i, m, a) to pluck chord voicings on beats 2 and 4.
+- 2Use your middle, ring, and pinky fingers to pluck the higher chord voicings on alternate beats.

 Tips & Techniques

-- •Start with simple two-note voicings before attempting full chords.
+- •Start with simple two-note voicings to master the hybrid hand coordination first.

 Ready to Practice?